 So, not only can you validate N1 and N2 under lab conditions in test networks, but live networks can also be tested, to make sure that they perform under different loads, with different traffic scenarios and for a realistically diverse mix of subscribers.

-As a result, end-to-end characteristics of the whole 5G core network can be tested when it is deployed as Stand-alone Option 2 can be achieved with Solver.
+As a result, end-to-end characteristics of the whole 5G core network can be tested when it is deployed as Stand-alone Option 2 can be achieved with Evolver.
 In addition, node-specific testing can be performed for different nodes in isolation – such as the AMF, SMF and others – AUSF, PCF, UDM, and so on, as illustrated in Figure 1.
 This allows both operators to test the network before and during deployment, as well as for vendors to validate functionality for commercial offers.

 This latter point is important, because securing multi-vendor networks is a key goal for many operators.
 By enabling testing of individual nodes, and AMF from one vendor can be validated during integration with, for example a UPF solution from other vendors.

 As network slicing becomes a commercial reality, the same solution will also enable the validation of end-to-end performance and characteristics of different network slices, through emulation of the N1 and N2 interfaces.
-Consequently, Solver helps both operators and vendors, with a clear evolution path towards the next step in realising full-fledged 5G performance.
+Consequently, Evolver helps both operators and vendors, with a clear evolution path towards the next step in realising full-fledged 5G performance.

 Would you like to know more?
 Get in touch to find out how we can help with your 5G test requirements.